edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_9.md

 {:toc}

 ---
 Lesson 9 - CCNA Fast Track (June, 2025).
 We left off at page 163.
+It ends at the top of pg 186.

 # 0. CCNA Exam Questions
 1. MC will test which summaruzation will best summarize 3 routes at the same time.
 Ans = Route Summization to cover multi routes
 2. MC will provide you with multiple routes and ask you corresponding masks can cover all these routes (i.e. /8, /16, /24 ...)
 3. MC can also ask you to bunch/ summarize 4 routes into 3 routes, grouping 2

+4. You will be tested on configuring BGP

 # 10. Dynamic Roututing
 ## 10.9 EIGRP = Enhanced Interior Gateway Routing Protocol (Dynamic)